GaryJones/wordpress-plugin-svn-deploy/README.md

 ## Process
  1. Prompts for plugin slug and other data.
- - Verifies plugin header version number matches readme stable version number.
+ - Verifies plugin header version number matches readme stable version number or readme stable version is trunk
  - Pushes latest git commit and tags to GitHub.
  - Creates temporary checkout of SVN repo.
  - Ignores non-WordPress repo files from SVN.